 The borrowings (preference shares) have debt covenants, the details of which have been included in note 8.
-The security and credit support disclosed in note 8 have a remaining contractual period up to the final discharge of the obligations under the funding documents, which is expected to be 23 November 2024.
+The security and credit support disclosed in note 8 have a remaining contractual period up to the final discharge of the obligations under the funding documents, which is expected to be 23 November 2027 (or earlier, if applicable, pursuant to an early unwind of the scheme).